dandl87/CinemaApp/README.md

 ## Run
 docker-compose up --build

-the application is listening on port 8081
+the application listen on port 8081